-Each dot in the chart below was a member of the Senate in 2002.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Carnahan is shown as a purple triangle. (analysis methodology)
+Carnahan is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2002 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Carnahan sponsored bills primarily in these issue areas: